revanza-git/semar/README.md

 ## Project Overview

-SEMAR is a comprehensive dashboard designed to manage policy documents for the NR organization.
+SEMAR is a comprehensive dashboard designed to manage policy documents.
 It provides a modern, user-friendly interface for document management, policy tracking, and administrative tasks.

 ![SEMAR Dashboard Overview](public/semar0.jpg)
 ![SEMAR Document Management](public/semar1.jpg)

+## Important Notice

+This project was originally developed for internal use.
+If you plan to use or modify this project for your own purposes, please note:
+- Remove or replace any company-specific branding and trademarks
+- Update all references to "NR" or "Nusantara Regas" with your own organization's information
+- Modify the authentication and authorization system according to your needs
+- Update the contact information and support details

 ## Key Features